 But consider total tax burden and cost of living:

 West Virginia FULLY EXEMPTS Social Security at all income levels - no matter how much you earn, your Social Security is never taxed (one of 38 states exempting SS).
 Military retirement pay is also FULLY EXEMPT.
-However, pensions, 401k, and IRA withdrawals are FULLY TAXED at 2.36-5.12% rates (5.12% for most retirees with $40K+ income).
-This makes WV highly competitive for retirees - better than VA/OH that tax Social Security, but not as good as FL/TX with 0% income tax.
+However, pensions, 401k, and IRA withdrawals are FULLY TAXED at 2.11-4.58% rates (4.58% for retirees with $60K+ income).
+This makes WV highly competitive for retirees - better than states that tax Social Security, but not as good as FL/TX/NV with 0% income tax.

-How we calculate: Our West Virginia tax calculator uses official 2026 tax brackets from the West Virginia State Tax Department.
-We apply marginal tax rates correctly (only the income within each bracket is taxed at that rate), subtract the standard deduction ($15,000 single for 2026), and calculate effective tax rates.
+How we calculate: Our West Virginia tax calculator uses official 2026 tax brackets from the West Virginia State Tax Department (updated via HB 2526, 2023).
+We apply marginal tax rates correctly (only the income within each bracket is taxed at that rate).
+Taxable income uses the federal standard deduction ($16,100 single for 2026) as the basis — the calculator applies the same $83,900 taxable income at $100K for both state and federal calculations.
 Federal tax is calculated using 2026 IRS brackets, then combined with state tax for total burden.

 Data sources:

-Verification: All tax rates and brackets verified against West Virginia Code Chapter 11 (Taxation) and WV State Tax Department publications on March 17, 2026.
-Top-bracket threshold ($40K, lowest nationally) verified.
+Verification: All tax rates and brackets verified against the Turso live calculator database on May 6, 2026.
+Spot-check at $100K: API → $3,045 state tax ✓.
 Our calculator accuracy: 99%+ for standard tax situations (W-2 income, standard deduction).

 Limitations: Assumes single filer, standard deduction, W-2 income only.
 Does not include: itemized deductions, credits (EITC, child tax credit), part-year residency calculations, Social Security exemption (FULLY EXEMPT at all income levels), military retirement exemption (FULLY EXEMPT), other retirement income specifics.
 Property tax data is Charleston median ($185K home × 0.58% = $1,073/year); actual rates vary by county (range: 0.4% to 0.9%).
 Sales tax 6% state + 1% local (7% in most areas).

-For complex situations: Consult a licensed West Virginia CPA or use official tax software, especially for: multi-state income allocation, retirement income optimization (Social Security exempt, pensions taxed at 5.12%), real estate transactions, severance tax implications for mineral rights owners.
+For complex situations: Consult a licensed West Virginia CPA or use official tax software, especially for: multi-state income allocation, retirement income optimization (Social Security exempt, pensions taxed at up to 4.58%), real estate transactions, severance tax implications for mineral rights owners.

 Contact: For corrections or questions, visit our contact page.